isomerpages/sportsg-corp/_sports-education/Sports Education Programmes.md

 **Instructor to Student Ratio at 1:10** Instructor to student ratio for all swimming programmes must be kept at 1:10, with the exception of programmes offered to Special Education schools, which will be at a lower ratio.

 **SwimSafer Instructor Course**
-Please note that it is a requirement for all swimming instructors to be registered with NROC before they can enroll in the SwimSafer Instructor Course.
+Please note that it is a requirement for all swimming instructors to be registered with NROC before they can enrol in the SwimSafer Instructor Course.
 Places for this course will be allotted on a first-come-first-served basis.
 For more information on the SwimSafer programme, please visit the [SwimSafer page](http://www.myactivesg.com/sports/swimming/how-to-play/did-you-know/what-is-the-swimsafer-programme).
-For registration of SwimSafer Instructor Course, please call the SwimSafer Hotline 6500 5439 or email: [sport_swimsafer@sport.gov.sg](mailto:sport_swimsafer@sport.gov.sg)
+For registration of the SwimSafer Instructor Course, please call the SwimSafer Hotline 6500 5439 or email: [sport_swimsafer@sport.gov.sg](mailto:sport_swimsafer@sport.gov.sg)

 **4. LIFESAVING PROGRAMMES UNDER SEP**